 Install the lamp face onto the frame.
 I used some cabinet screws for appearance.
 Take your time to make sure the frame and lamp face are square/lined up.
 I marked each piece on one corner with some masking tape so later I would know how it went together.
 PRE-DRILL YOUR HOLES!

 This is a good time to test your electrical.
 Put a bulb in each socket.
 Plug into an outlet strip so you have an easy switch to control it.
 When it all works be sure and put a 4x4 cover on your electrical box.

 All assembled and ready to transport to Emily's house!

 We measured and measured to get the placement right.
 You can see we used a stud finder and found every ceiling joist.
 I took the lamp face off and installed a couple of brackets where they would line up with the joists, and still have the end of the frame placed over the table.
 I mounted these L brackets down about 1/4 below the top edge of the frame using the supplied screws so they would be sure and draw up firmly against the ceiling.
-This part takes two people for sure. thankfully it's not heavy.
-4 ea No 8 x2" drywall screws up into the joists make everything secure
+This part takes two people for sure.
+Thankfully it's not heavy.
+Four each of No 8 x2" drywall screws up into the joists make everything secure

 Here's Emily putting in the last screw to hold the frame to the ceiling.
 I wanted her to have some pride in the installation as well as the idea

 With Emily holding the other end in place, I re-attached the lamp face to the frame using the same screws as before.
 Make sure you have the face and frame lined up like before so your screws and holes match.